 there are indeed places for labor that can transform the meaningfulness of the single greatest use we make of the waking hours of our lives.Robert Kegan and Lisa L. Lahey, An Everyone Culture, page 288

 An Everyone Culture is a real discovery of rebellion.
+Which also made me think that becoming Deliberately Developmental is not only an organisational attribute, but also an individual one.
 Its the way we can develop Followership as well as Leadership.
 As we develop the Organization of the Future, we need to tap into this wealth of information.

 And you?
 What do you think of this book?